elc73527/Cumulocity-Amber-Boon-Logic/microservices/README.md

    mvn clean install

-2. Create a new Microservice application on your Cumulocity IoT tenant
+2. Create a new Microservice application on your Cumulocity IoT tenant.
+In the directory `Postman` you will find a Postman collection `c8y-Microservice.postman_collection.json`, which contains template requests to create a Microservice and to query the corresponding bootstrap user.
+Import the collection into your Postman environment.

    `POST https://{base-url}/application/applications`